 - (1) This column discloses the actual compensation earned during the fiscal year indicated. - (2) The share-based awards set out the value of the RSUs and PSUs granted in its respective year.
 The option-based awards set out the Black-Scholes value of the options granted in its respective year.
 The value has been calculated using the same basis as disclosed in the notes to the Company's audited financial statements for the applicable year.
-The RSUs, PSUs and Stock Options vest 1/3rd annually from the grant date, with the PSUs subject to performance criteria set out in the "Compensation Discussion and Analysis" section of this Circular. - (3) The 2021 STIP was paid in 2022, the 2020 STIP was paid in 2021 and 2019 STIP was paid in 2020. - (4) All other compensation includes annual health spending benefits. - (5) Mr. Duffy was not paid any compensation for his role as a director. - (6) On February 1, 2020, Mr. Davis transitioned from Chief Geologist to Vice President, Operational Geology & Exploration. - (7) Ms. Labatte resigned as Chief Development Officer on July 15, 2021.
-As severance, an aggregate sum of CDN\$618,800, less withholdings and deductions, is being paid as follows: 1⁄2 on a regular payroll basis for a 12-month period with the balance to be paid in a lump sum on July 15, 2022.
-Ms. Labatte also received a pro-rated 2021 STIP of CDN\$73,305 based on the average of her 2018, 2019 and 2020 bonuses.
-In addition, all of Ms. Labatte's unvested stock options, RSUs and PSUs were accelerated to vest on July 15, 2021, with the PSUs vesting at 100% of the target award amount.
-Ms. Labatte has until July 15, 2022 to exercise all her equity-based awards.
+The RSUs, PSUs and Stock Options vest 1/3rd annually from the grant date, with the PSUs subject to performance criteria set out in the "Compensation Discussion and Analysis" section of this Circular. - (3) The 2022 STIP was paid in 2023, the 2021 STIP was paid in 2022 and 2020 STIP was paid in 2021. - (4) All other compensation includes annual health spending benefits. - (5) Mr. Duffy was not paid any compensation for his role as a director.
+On April 3, 2023, Frazer Bourchier replaced Mr. Duffy as the President and Chief Executive Officer. - (6) On December 15, 2022, Mr. Austerberry transitioned from General Manager, Costerfield to Chief Operating Officer. - (7) On February 1, 2020, Mr. Davis transitioned from Chief Geologist to Vice President, Operational Geology & Exploration.